Art for MCR Project

 The 2557 Days Project

-For the 7th anniversary of the Manchester Arena Attack, we will give away 2557 friendship bracelets made by people across the world.
-Each bracelet will represent one day since the attack, a day of loss and love and pain and strength for those affected.
-Every bracelet's QR code will link to resources for survivors of terrorism and terrorism prevention.
+For the 7th anniversary of the Manchester Arena Attack, we gave away 2557 friendship bracelets made by people across the world.
+Each bracelet represented one day since the attack, a day of loss and love and pain and strength for those affected.
+Every bracelet's attached QR code linked to resources for survivors of terrorism and terrorism prevention.

-Bracelets will be given away for free as random acts of kindness in and around Manchester City Centre on May 22nd (including at the Glade Of Light and Victoria Station memorials).
+Bracelets were given away for free as random acts of kindness in and around Manchester City Centre on May 22nd (including at the Glade Of Light and Victoria Station memorials).

 Why bracelets?

 "Bracelet trading is an evergrowing part of concert culture and is becoming a staple within fandoms.
 It's one concert tradition that I know Eilidh would have loved and it pains me that she isn't here to experience it.
-This anniversary, I would love to spread the joy of bracelet trading throughout Manchester in her memory."
+It was an honour to spread the joy of bracelet trading throughout Manchester in her memory."

 - Lyric H, One Love Manchester Project Founder